List of NBL champions

-The National Basketball League (NBL) Grand Final is the championship series at the conclusion of the NBL to determine the NBL champion.
-Between the champion.
+The National Basketball League (NBL) Championship Series (formerly Grand Final series) is the championship series at the conclusion of the NBL to determine the NBL champion.
 From 1986 to 2003, the league used a best-of-three series format.
-The 2004 series saw a switch a to best-of-five format.
-In 2010, the series reverted back to a best-of-three format once again until 2017 when it switched back to best-of-five.
+The 2004 series was changed to a to best-of-five format.
+In 2010, the series reverted to a best-of-three format again until 2017 when it switched back to best-of-five.
 The Perth Wildcats hold the record for the most championships, having won 10 grand finals.